Skip to content

 Working Groups

-The work of the Green Ribbon Commission is structured through sector working groups that tackle efforts outlined in the strategic plan with fellow participants – sharing best practices and findings as they go.
+The work of the Green Ribbon Commission is structured through sector and topic working groups that tackle efforts outlined in the strategic plan with fellow participants – sharing best practices and findings as they go.

 Commercial Real Estate